Tight bounds on recurrence time in closed quantum systems: Proofs

 {\bf Sketch of proof of \cref{th:recurrence-main-prl}}.
 Let $X$ be a metric space equipped with a distance $d$ invariant with respect to the time evolution.
 The packing number $\npack(X,\vep)$ quantifies the maximal number of points in $X$ that are at least $\vep$-apart.
 See the appendix for detailed definitions.
 The core ingredient of the proof is the following bound, formally proved in \cref{prop:t+N} in the Appendix:

 The idea behind the bound is to follow the time evolution $x_t$ started at the initial point $x_0$ and consider balls of radius $\vep$ around a suitable discretization $\lbrace x_{t_i}\rbrace$ of the trajectory.
 After sufficient time, the number of such balls will exceed the packing number $\npack(X,\vep)$, so some two points will end up in the same ball.
-Because we assume the distance is invariant, this implies that some point will end up near the origin and thus give recurrence.
+Because we assume the distance is invariant, this implies that some point will end up near the origin and thus give recurrence (this step shares similarities to the proof of the classic simultaneous Dirichlet approximation theorem from number theory, cf. \cite{Cassels1957}) .
 This logic is illustrated in \cref{fig:fig2}.
 A similar reasoning can be used to obtain bounds for the $k$'th recurrence time and is presented in the Supplemental Material.
 To obtain the proof of \cref{th:recurrence-main-prl}, we take $(X,d)$ to be (the closure of) the subset of states reachable from the initial state, formally defined in \eqref{eq:torus-def}, with trace distance and combine the above proposition with a bound on the packing number $\npack(\vep)$, which is proved in \cref{lm:packing-T} in the appendix.